 Park right below the north side of Mount Royal near the bike path.
 If you're coming from I-70 then get off at exit 201, go towards town and turn into the first parking lot on the right that looks like public parking (it is fairly obvious).

 Hop on the path, cross the foot bridge spanning the creek, and walk along the bike path heading west until reaching a small clearing (and the first power pole).
 There are mine remnants up the hill and the toe of granite stretches the furthest down the West flank.
 A now well worn trail marked by cairns brings the climber to the start of the route within 5-7 minutes from the car!
 Royal Flush is on the right side of the toe of the rock.
 Royal Rocklette Arete is up and right on the same slab.

 From the top of the headwall climbs, head right (uphill) perhaps 1/4 to 1/3 of a mile where you can find the Mount Royal trail curving back downhill.
 About halfway down the trail, below a mine pit area, the trail splits.
 Take the left (bigger) fork back towards the parking area.
 Hike ~1/3 mile north to the parking area along the bike path.
 Watch out for bodyboarders.

-Browse More Classics in Mount Royal (near Frisco)
+Browse More Rock Climbing Classics in Mount Royal (near Frisco)

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mount Royal (near Frisco):
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mount Royal (near Frisco):

 Featured Route For Mount Royal (near Frisco)